-- Inside the function you can access the parameters/inputs by simply adding them as parameters to the function, or you can get them from the context object (using get\param() and get\input()). - Various data objects (files, tables, models, etc.) are passed to the function as data item objects.
+- Parameters (params) are meant for basic python objects that can be parsed from text without special handling.
+So, passing int, float, str and dict, list are all possible using params.
+MLRun takes the parameter and assigns it to the relevant handler parameter by name. - Inputs are used for passing various local or remote data objects (files, tables, models, etc.) to the function as DataItem objects.
 You can pass data objects using the inputs dictionary argument, where the dictionary keys match the function's handler argument names and the MLRun data urls are provided as the values.
-The data is passed into the function as a DataItem object that handles data movement, tracking, and security in an optimal way.
-Read more about data objects in Data stores.
+DataItems have many methods like local - (download the data item's file to a local temp directory) and as\df (parse the data to a pd.DataFrame).
+The dataItem objects handle data movement, tracking, and security in an optimal way.
+Read more about data items.